How to Submit Your Website to Google

 Get Indexed Faster

 Google is constantly on the lookout for fresh content.
-Yet new sites don't get indexed right out of the gate.
-That is much faster when you submit your website to Search Console.
+Yet new sites don't always get indexed quickly.
+It is much faster when you submit your website to Google's Search Console.

-But instead of having to wait weeks or months for Google to find you, by putting your website on their index, Google just goes "Hey, we're here!
+Instead of having to wait weeks or months for Google to find you, by putting your website in Search Console, your telling Google "Hey, we're here!
 Come crawl our content!"

 Fix Technical SEO Issues

-Search Console resolves technical SEO issues like crawl problems, duplicate content and indexing errors.
+Search Console helps you resolves technical SEO issues like duplicate content and indexing errors.

-Without Search Console, you would not know about these SEO technical issues.
-A necessary experiment to see how Google views your site.
+Without Search Console, you may not know about these SEO technical issues.
+It's good to see how Google views your site.

 See Keyword and Traffic Data